 For example, let’s consider two companies who make watches.

-3 paragraph essay on winter
+essay on airways

 Company A makes watches for children with Marvel Superheroes all over the design.
 The brand personality screams excitement and fun.
 The price is low, and all they promise is a fun gift for children.

 Company B is a luxury watchmaker with 100s of years of brand history.
 Their products are high-quality with a lifetime guarantee.
 The watches are expensive, conveying a brand message of both sophistication and unrivaled quality.

 If company A delivers their watch in gawdy, red and blue plastic packaging.
 The receiving child might love that!
 If company B does the same?
 That product might get returned before it is even opened.